TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1User.md

 # Get-B1User

 ## SYNOPSIS
-Retrieves a list of users from the BloxOne Cloud
+Retrieves a list of users from the Infoblox Portal

 ## SYNTAX